Faith.formation@stmichaelnetcong.org

 Use this form ONLY if you have misplaced the form given to you at the beginning of the year.

-All Families registering children for Faith Formation must be registered with the parish.
+All Families registering children for Faith Formation must be registered and active with the parish.

-If you do NOT recieve envelopes or contribute via electronic giving (WeShare), you are NOT registered.
+If you do NOT recieve AND use envelopes or contribute via electronic giving (WeShare), you are not a registered/active family.
 See PARISH REGISTRATION tab at the top of the page.

 The mission of the Faith Formation program at St. Michael parish is to assist parents and families with the faith development and formation of their children in the Parish Church setting.

 We must always remember that faith is not a matter of acquiring a good religious vocabulary.
 Rather, faith is relationship with Jesus.
-We come to know Him through prayer, through God’s Word (Scripture) and through the Sacraments, especially the Eucharist (Mass) and Reconciliation.
-At St. Michael we recognize that Religious Education/formation must be a partnership between the Church and families.
-The parish Faith Formation program can only build on the faith formation that takes place at home.
+In the Faith Formation program, we help the young people come to know Jesus through prayer, through God’s Word (Scripture) and through the Sacraments, especially the Eucharist (Mass) and Reconciliation.
+The heart of the Faith Formation program is weekly celebration of the Eucharist (Mass) by all registered families.

-Faith formation at St. Michael parish is also more than sacramental preparation.
+Faith Formation at St. Michael parish is also more than sacramental preparation.
 It is preparation for life.
-Our sequential (K-Confirmation) program is designed to impart Christian values and knowledge that will aid children as they make choices throughout their lives, helping them to become peace-filled and joyful Christians who know Jesus and all that He calls them to be.
+Our sequential (K-Confirmation) program is designed to impart Christian values and knowledge that will aid young people and teens as they make choices throughout their lives, helping them to become peace-filled and joyful Christians who know Jesus and respond willingly to all that He calls them to be and do on their journey through life.